diogocaveiro/jetbrains-manager-tool/README.md

 # JetBrains Manager Tool

-This tool allows for the streamlined installation of various JetBrains applications.
-Below is a guide to each application and its associated flags.
+This tool provides a streamlined process for the installation, update, and removal of various JetBrains applications.

 ## Usage